AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 *Pure* PoS blockchains are inherently insecure.
 This is the underlying reason why modern protocols still resort to external methods of security (as mentioned above).
 Even with those external security measures, PoS chains are generally weak to bribe attacks.

+\bquote{The proof that PoS is impossible, it heavily relys on a symmetry in PoS; the attacker coalition is symmetric against the defender coalition. [...] \newline
+[...] \newline
-\bquote{PoS must fail in one of these ways, A or B: \newline
+PoS must fail in one of these ways, A or B: \newline
 \newline
 A) Once attackers have $>51\%$ of validator stake they can maintain the attack perpetually.
 They control who is added to the validator set.
 They can censor anything.
 They can use censorship to push through arbitrary soft-fork updates, including updates to change the consensus mechanism to PoW.
 Users who don't like the new rules are incentivized to sell to users who do like the new rules.\newline
 \newline